Narcolepsy Symptoms: Cataplexy

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.

-Cataplexy develops 3 to 5 years after the daytime sleepiness began in 60 percent of people.
-It rarely occurs in any other condition besides narcolepsy.3
+About 70 percent of people with narcolepsy also have cataplexy.
+Cataplexy can develop weeks or sometimes years after daytime sleepiness begins in people.
+It rarely occurs in any other condition besides narcolepsy.2-4

 What happens during cataplexy?

-Cataplexy may be mild and only impact a few muscles, causing a slight droop of the eyelids or slurred speech.
-In more severe attacks, the person may have a total body collapse and be unable to move or speak.
-However, people with narcolepsy remain awake and are aware of what is happening around them.
-They may keep their eyes open.1,2
+Cataplexy may be mild.
+It may affect only a few muscles, causing a slight droop of the eyelids or slurred speech.
+In more severe attacks, a person may have a total body collapse and be unable to move or speak.1,2,4

 Figure 1.
 What happens to the body during cataplexy